For Whom the Sleigh Bell Tolls: Cultural references

 The episode contains several pop culture references.
 The title of the episode "For Whom the Sleigh Bell Tolls" is a parody of the novel, For Whom the Bell Tolls and the Metallica song inspired by the novel.
 The action sequence and bloody themes were slightly modeled after the film 300.
 When Bob Todd is teaching Roger moonshining, Roger jumps over barrels of moonshine, similar to the Donkey Kong video games.
 Frosty the Snowman appears in Santa's army, which is a reference to the cave-troll scene in Moria from The Lord of the Rings: The Fellowship of the Ring.
 The elves are wrangling Frosty in with a collar and chains almost exactly like the scene from Fellowship.
 When Jeff confronts Santa, he stabs him with the polar bear helmet from the film The Golden Compass.
 When Santa arrives and finds them the song 'Carol of the Bells' by August Burns Red plays.
-You can see GH-7 Medical droids from Star Wars facilitating Santa's recuperation in a recovery tank, similar to the scene of Luke Skywalker recovering in the film The Empire Strikes Back.
+GH-7 Medical droids from Star Wars are seen facilitating Santa's recuperation in a recovery tank, similar to the scene of Luke Skywalker recovering in the film The Empire Strikes Back.